Many people tend to get less active as they get older which is exactly the opposite of what experts recommend.

 If you don’t have a gym membership then why not get outdoors and try out the real thing?

-Regular outdoor activities have been shown to reduce stress levels and lower blood pressure, reducing the risk of heart-related illnesses.
+Regular outdoor activities have been shown to reduce stress levels and lower blood pressure, reducing the risk of heat-related illnesses.

 It’s also a great exercise for that key area the back and shoulders.